UW-Macrostrat/Global-Geologic-Units/README.md

 #### run.py
 Python script that runs the entire application, including any setup tasks and exporting of results to the folder `./output`.

+## Common Pitfalls
+### postgres_cursor.fetchall()
+Reading data into/out of postgres tables is supported (and to an extent expected), but trying to read ALL results of a query into memory in one pass can be a very bad idea.
+It may work for the test dataset you have, but these are typically on the order of a few hundred documents.
+The full data set may be many orders of magnitude larger, and your application may run into memory issues if not handled properly.
+Instead, loop over the cursor row-by-row (i.e. sentence-by-sentence).

 ## License
 CC-BY 4.0 International